oprypin/crystal-imgui/docs/font.md

 ### ::: ImGui::ImFontAtlas

- Note: Transfer ownership of 'ttf_data' to [`ImGui::ImFontAtlas`][]!
+ Note: Transfer ownership of 'ttf_data' to [`ImFontAtlas`][ImGui::ImFontAtlas]!
 Will be deleted after destruction of the atlas.
 Set font_cfg->FontDataOwnedByAtlas=false to keep ownership of your data and it won't be freed.
  'compressed_font_data' still owned by caller.
 Compress with binary_to_compressed_c.cpp.
  'compressed_font_data_base85' still owned by caller.
 Compress with binary_to_compressed_c.cpp with -base85 parameter.
- Clear input data (all [`ImGui::ImFontConfig`][] structures including sizes, TTF data, glyph ranges, etc.) = all the data used to build the texture and fonts.
+ Clear input data (all [`ImFontConfig`][ImGui::ImFontConfig] structures including sizes, TTF data, glyph ranges, etc.) = all the data used to build the texture and fonts.
  Clear output texture data (CPU side).
 Saves RAM once the texture has been copied to graphics memory.
  Clear output font data (glyphs storage, UV coordinates).
  Clear all input and output.